 - Dietitians in Primary Care

-(April 2014) – Provides an overview of what dietitians do and the difference they can make in primary health care environments.
+(April 2014) – This bilingual factsheet provides an overview of what dietitians do and the difference they can make in primary health care environments.

 - Dietitians and Chronic Disease Management

-(May 2014) – Promotes the effectiveness of diet counselling delivered by dietitians in chronic disease management.
+(May 2014) – This bilingual factsheet promotes the effectiveness of diet counselling delivered by dietitians in chronic disease management.

-(April 2014) – Promotes the effectiveness of telephone counselling delivered by dietitians.
+(January 2018) – This bilingual factsheet promotes the effectiveness of telephone counselling delivered by dietitians.